Keys To Passing Your New York Road Test

 - Brake smoothly.
-Many people wait until the last minute to brake, resulting in an abrupt stop.
+Many people wait until the last minute to break, resulting in an abrupt stop.
 Best to start braking well before your stopping position to keep things smooth and your New York tester happy 🙂

 - Turn into the same lane.
 If you're in the left lane, stay in the left lane after turning and same for the right side.
 This is a common error, so be mindful of which lane you're in and where you're going.